andr-ew/wrms/README.md

 (a technicality: the rate of time is inversely proportional to orbital altitude)

-`wgl` scales time-varying orbits for both wrms - a low value makes a nice wobbly sound. a high wiggle will start pass through the singularity, but i'll let you decide whether that's an issue :~)
+`wgl` scales time-varying orbits for both wrms - a low value makes a nice wobbly sound. a high wiggle will start to pass through the singularity, but i'll let you decide whether that's an issue :~)

 `s` affects `wrm1` alone